zerosandones/patcher/README.md

 # Patcher

 Library to allow for patch updates to MongoDB documents.
+The library takes a JsonPatch object and generates a Bson document that can be used by MongoDB to update a record.